 In 1990 an agreement was formed between the naturopathic/herbal associations in Australia and the Therapeutic Goods Administration (TGA) for registered practitioners (in this case members of approved associations) to dispense “practitioner only” medicines in conjunction with a consultation.

-The medicines, while approved by the TGA, don’t require the same extra labeling as over the counter (OTC) products.
+In addition, these medicines, while approved by the TGA, don’t require the same extra labeling as over the counter (OTC) products.
 It is expected that the practitioner has a record of the consultation and explains the directions of use of the product.

 • Treat all complementary and pharmaceutical medicines with respect.